rexresearch

 We have now found that the problems above described with

-heavy metal substrate by local electrically generated heat can be
+a heavy metal substrate by local electrically generated heat can

-overcome by employing in addition to the platinum group metal foil
+be overcome by employing in addition to the platinum group metal

-an intermediate metal foil which has a melting point appreciably
+foil an intermediate metal foil which has a melting point

-higher than both the platinum group metal and the substrate The
+appreciably higher than both the platinum group metal and the

-method of bonding is generally similar to the method disclosed in
+substrate The method of bonding is generally similar to the

-in the optimum operating conditions as hereinafter described.
+differing somewhat therefrom in the optimum operating conditions

-intermediate layer of columbium or tantalum and an outer layer of
+an intermediate layer of columbium or tantalum and an outer

-a platinum group metal For unusually high voltage operation the
+layer of a platinum group metal For unusually high voltage

-substrate can be columbium, the intermediate layer tantalum and
+operation the substrate can be columbium, the intermediate layer

 The key to the superior bonding attained with the three layer